 We are currently taking the following actions for 2021-2022.

 - Annually review all the participants in our awards (advisors, nominators, applicants, trustees) through the AF’s equal access and inclusion questionnaire to capture data for yearly evaluation against our targets for black, asian and ethnically diverse inclusion, disability, range of socio-economic groupings and non-London centric representation with the following minimum targets;

-- 20% should be from BAME; 40% should reside outside of London & Greater London; 8% should consider themselves to have a disability.
+- 20% should be black, asian or ethnically diverse; 40% should reside outside of London & Greater London; 8% should consider themselves to have a disability.

 - Ensure that all internal and public events organised by the Foundation or affiliated organisations are in accessible venues.
 For online events the Foundation is working towards versions for deaf audiences.